peterdri/ece-communications-labs/_ece450/lab3/noncoherent-fsk-demodulator.md

 ### Modulator

 Keep the variables and the rest of the modulation chain unchanged.
 You can see that the *CumSum* and *Phase Mod* blocks have been replaced with a *Frequency Mod* block.
 [The documentation](https://wiki.gnuradio.org/index.php/Frequency_Mod) shows that this is an equivalent operation.
 For this reason you can opt not to replace it.
+If you replace it copy the *Sensitivity* expression into the new block.

 Set the `sig_pwr` variable appropriately.
 We saw in the last part of the lab that the modulated signal has an *amplitude* of 1.